Securing Federated Learning against Backdoor Threats with Foundation Model Integration: Methodology

 \subsection{Threat Model and Assumptions on Defender}

 Our threat model aligns with the use of cutting-edge FMs accessed via APIs and focuses on classification tasks, which is commonly studied in both backdoor and FL research.

 \textbf{Attacker’s knowledge:} The attacker lacks access to the local training set and process, distinguishing it from traditional backdoor attacks.
-Instead, they exploit access to the server’s LLM queries to insert malicious instructions, specifying the trigger, target class, and demonstrations that show how the attack is activated.
+Instead, they exploit access to the server’s FM queries to insert backdoor instructions, specifying the trigger, target class, and demonstrations that show how the attack is activated \cite{BD_FMFL,BD_FMHFL}.

-\textbf{Attacker’s goals:} The attacker aims to (1) direct the LLM and other FMs to generate synthetic datasets with a percentage of backdoor poisoned samples, and (2) leveraging (1), propagate the backdoor to all client models in FL, causing the final model to misclassify triggered inputs to the target class while maintaining high performance on clean samples.
+\textbf{Attacker’s goals:} The attacker aims to (1) guide the FMs to generate synthetic datasets containing backdoor-poisoned samples, and (2) leveraging (1), propagate the backdoor to all client models in FL, causing the final model to misclassify triggered inputs to the target class while maintaining high performance on clean samples.

-\textbf{Attack scenario:} Given the diversity of LLMs and the goal of improving outputs, users may rely on third-party services for API integration and prompt engineering.
-In this case, the attacker could be the service provider, thereby accessing the user's queries.

 \textbf{Defender’s knowledge:} Like most FL defenses, this method is server-side, with no access to clean local training sets or processes.
 It assumes no knowledge of an attack, trigger type, or target class, relying solely on local updates and the server’s synthetic dataset.